OrcaEchoAI/OrcaEdit-Chatbot/index.md

 ### 🔒 Privacy by Design
 - Orcarina does **not** directly edit or modify your Slides
-- No Google Drive or Docs API permissions are requested
+- No Google Drive™ or Docs™ API permissions are requested
 - Your conversations stay between you and Orcarina — nothing is shared externally

 ---

 ### 📄 About
-This page serves as the official homepage for the **Orcarina – AI Assistant for Google Slides** listing on the [Google Workspace Marketplace](https://workspace.google.com/marketplace/).
+This page serves as the official homepage for the **Orcarina – AI Assistant for Google Slides™** listing on the [Google Workspace Marketplace™](https://workspace.google.com/marketplace/).

 - [Privacy Policy](./privacy.md)
 - [Terms of Service](./terms.md)